Mozambique Country Commercial Guide

 Principal Business Associations

-The major business associations that are relevant to U.S. companies are the American Chamber of Commerce Mozambique (AmCham), the Confederation of Business Associations (CTA) the Chamber of Commerce of Mozambique (CCM), and the Mozambican Business and Industry Association (ACIS).
-CTA is the largest and most influential of these.
+The major business associations that are relevant to U.S. companies are the American Chamber of Commerce Mozambique (AmCham), the Confederation of Business Associations (CTA), the Chamber of Commerce of Mozambique (CCM), and the Mozambican Business and Industry Association (ACIS).

 It is important to note that local business and association leaders may be closely linked to the political elite and thus have conflicts of interest with certain business sectors.
 U.S. companies are advised to conduct due diligence before committing to a partnership.